 Once you like the smoothness of the white paint you can proceed to the veining.

-How to Create Veins on Faux Carrara Marble Using Craft Paint
+How to Create Veins When Painting Faux Carrara Marble Using Craft Paint

 1. The veining is created using a feather.
 I bought my feathers at the craft store, but you may find one out in nature to use.